Scalable conditional deep inverse Rosenblatt transports using tensor-trains and gradient-based dimension reduction: Numerical examples

-We also compare DIRT with the Hierarchical Invertible Neural Transport (HINT) \cite{Detommaso-HINT-2019} in this example.
-HINT approximates a transport map using iid samples drawn from the joint pdf that can be generated explicitly in this case.
-Inverting this map conditioned on a particular value of $y$ gives samples from the approximate posterior.
+\cancel{ We employ the Hierarchical Invertible Neural Transport (HINT) \cite{kruse2019hint} in this example to compare DIRT with density estimation approaches.
+HINT approximates a transport map using i.i.d. samples drawn from the joint density that can be generated explicitly in this case.
 The HINT map is constructed from neural networks with $8$ dense layers of size $200\times 200$ each, trained by $50$ epochs of $10^6$ training samples.
 The training took 28 minutes on a NVidia GeForce GTX 1650 Max-Q card, and the evaluation of one test sample took 13 microseconds.
-A histogram of Hellinger-distance errors in the HINT approximation of the posterior is shown on Figure~\ref{fig:sir:acc} (top right).
-We see that DIRT is systematically more accurate than HINT despite using an order of magnitude less training evaluations of the forward model and time.
+A histogram of Hellinger-distance errors in the HINT approximation of the posterior is shown on Figure~\ref{fig:sir:acc} (right).
+We see that DIRT is systematically more accurate than HINT but uses an order of magnitude fewer training evaluations of the joint density and CPU time.}

-The bottom row of Figure~\ref{fig:sir:acc} shows the contours of various approximate posterior densities conditioned on three different data realizations.
-The bottom left plot of Figure~\ref{fig:sir:acc} shows an interesting multimodal posterior distribution, in which the ``true'' parameter $\theta=(0.1, 1)$ is used to generate the synthetic data.
+Figure~\ref{fig:sir:contours} \cancel{shows} \retwo{further illustrates this accuracy margin by showing} the contours of approximate posterior densities conditioned on two different data realizations.
+The left plot of Figure~\ref{fig:sir:contours} shows an interesting multimodal posterior distribution, in which the ``true'' parameter $\theta=(0.1, 1)$ is used to generate the synthetic data.
 This corresponds to a realistic balance between infection and recovery rates.
-For this test case, DIRT gives the Hellinger distance $\DH(\pi_{\Theta|Y=y},~ p_{\Theta|Y=y}) \approx 0.32,$ whereas HINT gives $\DH(\pi_{\Theta|Y=y},~ p_{\Theta|Y=y}) \approx 0.68.$
+For this test case, DIRT gives the Hellinger distance $\DH(\pi_{\Theta|Y=y},~ p_{\Theta|Y=y}) \approx 0.32,$ whereas HINT gives $\DH(\pi_{\Theta|Y=y},~ p_{\Theta|Y=y}) \approx 0.68.$ \cancel{As a final remark, although DIRT appears to be more computationally expensive than HINT in the online phase, this bottleneck can be largely alleviated by replacing the current MATLAB implementation of DIRT with GPUs and parallel computing platforms.}

+\retwo{In the online phase, producing one conditional sample from DIRT and HINT respectively take 43 and 13 microseconds of CPU time.
+Although DIRT appears to be more computationally expensive than HINT in the online phase, this bottleneck can be largely alleviated by replacing the current MATLAB implementation of DIRT with GPUs and parallel computing platforms.}